THE REV. KATHERINE LEWIS

 Children and Youth Minister

-Anna Brock recently joined our leadership team as the Children & Youth Minister in the fall of 2021 and leads children and youth programming at St. David’s.
-Her role will include engaging with children and volunteers through Godly Play, Middle School, and High School youth groups.
+Anna Brock joined our leadership team as the Children & Youth Minister in the fall of 2021 and leads children and youth programming at St. David’s.
+Her role includes engaging with children and volunteers through Godly Play, Middle School, and High School youth groups.
 In the spring of 2022, Anna took on the responsibilities of office administrator and spends half of her time attending to those tasks.